Aphis lugentis

-Aphis lugentis, sometimes referred to colloquially as the American ragwort aphid, is a true bug in the aphid family, which feeds exclusively on members of the Asteraceae family, especially within the tribe senecioneae.
-It can be found naturally throughout most of the United States, except for the Northeast, and has recently been introduced globally.
+Aphis lugentis, sometimes referred to colloquially as the American ragwort aphid, is a true bug in the aphid family, which feeds on members of the Asteraceae family, particularly within the tribe senecioneae.
+It can be found naturally throughout most of the United States, except for the Northeast, and has recently been introduced outside of its native range.

 Description

 Aptera can range in colour from dark yellow-brown, to dark olive or matte black.
-They are relatively large aphids, with apteral body length between 1.9 and 2.8 millimeters.
-They can be found in dense, aggregated clusters of 50-200 individuals on their host plants', as opposed to less gregarious species such as the sycamore aphid.
+Aphis Lugentis is a relatively large aphid species, with apteral body length between 1.9 and 2.8 millimeters.
+This species can be found in dense, aggregated clusters of 50-200 individuals on their host plants', as opposed to less gregarious species such as the sycamore aphid.

 Aphis lugentis belongs to the 'fabae' clade within the subgenus Aphis, which contains dark-coloured aphids with very similar morphology.
 Aphis lugentis can be distinguished from its sister species by its uniformly black appendages (Aphis fabae has light-coloured tibiae), large body length in aptera (Aphis senecionis, has a body length of 1.7-1.9mm), as well as its oligophagous diet (Aphis jacobaeae has a specific host preference for Jacobaea vulgaris syn.
 Senecio jacobaea).'

 A. lugentis was nominally described from specimens collected on Senecio lugens.
 This is not actually the type host for A. lugentis.
-Instead, Senecio integerrimus var. integerrimus was identified as the plant misidentified by Williams as Senecio lugens.
+Instead, Senecio integerrimus var. integerrimus was identified as the plant misidentified by Williams as S. lugens.